MattikaTongsai/ADRI-Springboot-Mattika-Tongsai/README.md

 ## Q3.

-Answer Git is powerful tool in a version of control system for managing and collaborating on projects that allows users to work, share and change in computer files.
+Answer Git is a widely used version control system that helps developers and teams collaborate on projects.
+With Git, users can store multiple versions of their project, share their work with teams, and keep track of changes made by different members.

 ## Q4.